adityapk00/zqw-docs/docs/using-zec-qt-wallet.md

 ## Customising `zcash.conf`

-The `zcash.conf` file may be used to customise how the `zcashd` software behaves.
+The `zcash.conf` file may be used to customise how the underlying `zcashd` software behaves.
 There are many [configuration options available](https://zcash.readthedocs.io/en/latest/rtd_pages/zcash_conf_guide.html).
 When zec-qt-wallet is installed it creates this file with sensible defaults such as connecting to the mainnet and a random rpcpassword.
 The location of `zcash.conf` varies by system.
 It is located in the following location on each platform:

 * Windows: `%HOMEPATH%\AppData\Roaming\Zcash\zcash.conf`
 * macOS: `~/Library/Application Support/Zcash/zcash.conf`